Wailly-Beaucamp

 Wailly-Beaucamp (/fr/) is a commune in the Pas-de-Calais department in the Hauts-de-France region of France.

-The inhabitants of Wailly-Beaucamp are known as Wailly-Beaucampiens.
+The inhabitants of Wailly-Beaucamp are known as Wailly-Beaucampiens in French.

 Geography

 Wailly-Beaucamp is situated 6 km south of Montreuil-sur-Mer, 15 km east of Berck-sur-Mer and 20 km from Le Touquet, on the plateau between the valleys of the Canche and the Authie.
 The town is crossed by the former Route-Nationale 1 (N1) linking Boulogne-sur-Mer to Paris and is served by junction 25 of autoroute A16.

 Nearby towns and villages include: Boisjean, Lépine, Verton, Airon-Saint-Vaast, Campigneulles-les-Grandes, Campigneulles-les-Petites and Ecuires.

 The nature of the local geology lends itself to sand and gravel extraction.